cryptoapi/Bitcoin-Payments-Woocommerce/readme.txt

 * Accept Bitcoin, Litecoin, Paycoin, Dogecoin, Dash, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin, Peercoin payments in WooCommerce
 * No Monthly Fee, No Bank Account Needed, Transaction Fee from 0%
 * No Chargebacks, Global, Secure.
 All in automatic mode.
 * Get crypto payments straight to your bitcoin/altcoin wallet addresses.
-[Read here](https://gourl.io/#usd) how to convert to USD/EUR/etc
+[Read here](https://gourl.io/#usd) how to convert cryptocurrency to USD/EUR/etc
-* Live Exchange Rates with additional Exchange Rate Multiplier (i.e. 1.05 - will add extra 5% to the total price in bitcoins).
+* Live Exchange Rates with additional Exchange Rate Multiplier (i.e. 1.05 - will add extra 5% to the total price in bitcoins)
 * Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
 * [Free Tech Support](https://gourl.io/view/contact/Contact_Us.html) for You

 .

-= Three GoUrl Payment Integration Options - =
+= Three GoUrl Payment Integration Options for WooCommerce - =
-* Standard Way - Product prices in USD/EUR/GBP/etc and use GoUrl Bitcoin/Altcoin Gateway together with paypal/credit card gateways.
+* Standard Way - Product prices in USD/EUR/GBP/etc and use GoUrl Bitcoin/Altcoin Gateway together with paypal/credit card gateways
-* You set product prices in USD/EUR/etc in the admin panel, and display that prices in Bitcoins for front-end users
+* You set product prices in USD/EUR/etc in the admin panel, and display those prices in Bitcoins for front-end users
 * You set product prices in Bitcoin/Altcoin directly

 .